Darwin among the Machines

-"Darwin among the Machines" is a letter to the editor published in The Press newspaper on 13 June 1863 in Christchurch, New Zealand.
-The title, which was chosen by the author, references the work of Charles Darwin.
-Written by Samuel Butler but signed Cellarius, the letter raised the possibility that machines were a kind of "mechanical life" undergoing constant evolution, and that eventually machines might supplant humans as the dominant species:
+"Darwin among the Machines" is a letter to the editor written by Samuel Butler but signed Cellarius, published in The Press newspaper in Christchurch, New Zealand, on 13 June 1863.
+The title references the work of Charles Darwin.
+The letter raised the possibility that machines were a kind of "mechanical life" undergoing constant evolution, and that eventually machines might supplant humans as the dominant species.